psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 I could not, even without the explicit denials which we have before us, attach any importance to such a story ; but when capable men, resident in the neighbourhood, not only fail to find the sin-eater, but vouch for facts actually inconsistent with the existence of the sin-eater at the spot within recent times, it seems absurd to consider the Llandebie case as coming under the head of facts for folk-lorists.

-It is singular that no one has ever been duced who has seen a sin-eater, or even spoken with any one who has seen one.
+It is singular that no one has ever been produced who has seen a sin-eater, or even spoken with any one who has seen one.
 If the sin-eater was in existence in 1852 or shortly before, it should be possible now (much more should it have been so in 1877) to produce one who could give testimony of this nature.
 N. W. Thomas.
 New College, Eastbourne.

 +++